How to Make The BEST EVER Balsamic Vinaigrette Dressing

 This balsamic vinaigrette must be stored in an airtight container in the fridge.
 This dressing will keep well for 2-3 weeks.
 Just give it a good shake before serving.

-When I put balsamic vinaigrette in the fridge it turns very thick.
-Is this normal?
+When I put balsamic vinaigrette in the fridge it turns very thick, is this normal?

 Yes, this is normal.
 Balsamic vinaigrette can thicken when refrigerated due to the oil and vinegar.
 The oil will solidify in the cold temperature, causing the dressing to become thicker.
 To restore to its original consistency, simply let it come to room temperature or whisk it vigorously before using.